How to transfer flexible points and book United flights for less

 For example, booking this Singapore Airlines flight between New York and Frankfurt one-way costs 22,500 Singapore Airlines miles in coach.
 But the same flight will set you back 30,000 United Airlines miles!

-Mainland US to Hawaii
+Mainland U.S. to Hawaii

 It wouldn’t be a post about Singapore Airlines without mentioning the steal of a deal you can get by booking United Airlines award flights to Hawaii.
 This is one of our favorite ways to save with Singapore Airlines miles.

-This can translate to significant savings when you’re traveling as a family or group!
+This can translate to significant savings when you’re traveling as a family or group.

-And Singapore Airlines is a direct transfer partner of the 5 major transferable point programs, including our favorite Chase Ultimate Rewards points.
-So Singapore Airlines miles are easier to earn than United Airlines miles.
+You can often save by booking United Airlines award flights with Singapore Airlines miles instead of United Airlines miles.
+Singapore Airlines is a direct transfer partner of the five major transferable point programs, including our favorite, Chase Ultimate Rewards points.
+That makes Singapore Airlines miles exponentially easier to earn than United Airlines miles.